Legacy Australia

-Legacy is an Australian non-profit organisation established in 1923 by ex-servicemen.
-Legacy provides support to the families of Australian Defence Force men and women who have lost their life or health in conflicts such as World War I, World War II, Vietnam War, Iraq and Afghanistan.
-In addition, any death which is deemed service-related may be eligible for assistance by Legacy.
+Legacy Australia is an Australian non-profit organisation established in 1923 by ex-servicemen.
+Legacy Australia provides support to the families of Australian Defence Force men and women who have lost their life or health in conflicts such as World War I, World War II, Vietnam War, Iraq and Afghanistan.
+In addition, any death which is deemed service-related may be eligible for assistance by Legacy Australia.

-The symbol of Legacy is a torch that signifies the undying flame of service and sacrifice of those who gave their lives for their country.
+The symbol of Legacy Australia is a torch that signifies the undying flame of service and sacrifice of those who gave their lives for their country.

 Out of deference to Legacy Australia, the Subaru Legacy was sold as the Subaru Liberty in Australia.

 Activities

-Volunteer members are called "Legatees" because they accept the "legacy of care" for their comrades' families; this title has continued to the present day.
-4,000 Legatees assist more than 40,000 widows and 1,800 children (referred to by Legacy as "Junior Legatees") and disabled dependents across Australia providing assistance, accommodation, medical and social support.
-Legacy's assistance depends on the individual situation of the person supported.
-With the help of Legatees, who stay in touch with all families, Legacy ensures families receive their Legacy entitlements and access to government benefits.
+Volunteer members are called Legatees because they accept the "legacy of care" for their comrades' families.
+4,000 Legatees assist more than 40,000 widows and 1,800 children (referred to by Legacy Australia as "Junior Legatees") and disabled dependents across Australia providing assistance, accommodation, medical and social support.
+Legacy Australia's assistance depends on the individual situation of the person supported.
+With the help of Legatees, who stay in touch with all families, Legacy Australia ensures families receive their Legacy Australia entitlements and access to government benefits.

-As well as financial help, Legacy provides companionship and assistance with the education of children.
+As well as financial help, Legacy Australia provides companionship and assistance with the education of children.
 Assistance in dealing with the Army, Navy, or Air Force, or the government is provided.
 In particular, specialist assistance is provided in submitting applications for Compensation for Dependents of Deceased Members and Former Members, including for War Widow's pensions and Income Support pensions.
-If initial claims are unsuccessful, when appropriate, Legacy will arrange for advocates before review tribunals.
+If initial claims are unsuccessful, when appropriate, Legacy Australia will arrange for advocates before review tribunals.
 These services are provided at no cost to claimants.

 A road tunnel under construction in Brisbane is named Legacy Way in honour of the men and women serving in the Australian Defence Force.

 Fundraising

 Funds are raised by a variety of methods, the most notable being the sale of special badges and other goods during "Legacy Week".
 This is usually during the first week of September when mainly school children volunteer their time to accomplish these sales, especially in Australia's central business districts.
-Legacy also solicits donations from the public to assist with its mission.
+Legacy Australia also solicits donations from the public to assist with its mission.

 In the past money has also been raised from special events, sponsorships, dinners, bequests and other events.

 Australian postage stamps

-In 1973, the Australian Post Office issued a 7 cent commemorative stamp to commemorate 50 years of Legacy in Australia.